JamesHancock89/Developing-Data-Products-Project-Assignment/README.md

 The application is accesible in https://james-hancock.shinyapps.io/JimsApp/

-After a presentation of the application is disigned using R presentation.
+After a presentation of the application is disigned using R studio presemter.
 The Presentation can be visualized the below links: